First Time User? Enroll now.

 Estimates concerning the potential contribution of diet to the population burden of cancer have varied widely.
 In contrast to the epidemiologic evidence on cigarette smoking and cancer, evidence for the influence of dietary factors and cancer is uncertain.
 An assessment of the potential role of diet entails measuring the net contribution of diets, comprising factors that may protect against cancer and other factors that may increase cancer risk.
 Measuring an individual's usual diet and its direct relevance to cancer risk also poses challenges.

 Examples in which the type of study design led to substantively different results further illustrate the complexities of the relationship between food and nutrient intake and human cancer risk.
 Observational epidemiologic studies (case-control and cohort studies), which used self-reported dietary assessments that are prone to substantial measurement error, have suggested associations between diet and cancer development, but randomized trials of interventions provided little or no support.
 For example, on the basis of population-based epidemiologic data, high-fiber diets were recommended to prevent colon neoplasms.
 However, a 2017 Cochrane database systematic review of RCTs of supplemental fiber found a lack of evidence to suggest that increased dietary fiber intake will reduce the recurrence of adenomatous polyps in those with a history of adenomatous polyps within a 2- to 8-year period.
-Likewise, systematic evidence reviews of cohort studies,[22,23] and randomized trials , found small or uncertain effects of red meat intake or reduction in intake on overall cancer incidence and mortality.
+Likewise, systematic evidence reviews of cohort studies,[19,20] and randomized trials , found small or uncertain effects of red meat intake or reduction in intake on overall cancer incidence and mortality.
 The overall quality of evidence was graded as low to very low.
+Likewise, a systematic evidence review and meta-analysis of prospective cohort studies found no evident association between dietary total protein, animal protein, or plant protein intakes and cancer mortality.

 Associations reported from observational epidemiologic analysis based on self-reported assessments should be viewed in the context of the limitations as described in the above text.
 On the other hand, stronger evidence of causal relationships is unlikely to be provided by relatively short-term RCTs, especially if life-long dietary patterns or dietary intake during specific life stages are most important in inducing or preventing cancer.